ppy/osu-wiki/wiki/Contests/oMWC/2/en.md

 4. **What is a “Team Captain”?**

-   The Team Captains, also called Captains are chosen by the mappers of their country through a vote on the website.
-They will be the ones in charge to communicate with the organizers and their team in order to let us know about team-related things.
+   The Team Captains (or just Captains) are chosen by the mappers of their country through a vote on the website.
+They will be the ones in charge of communicating with the organizers and their team in order to let us know about team-related things.
 The requirements to become Team Captain is to have at least one ranked guest difficulty, in order to show your mapping experience.

 5. **What if my country doesn’t have a Team Captain?**

-   You’re free to apply as one through the website if you meet the criterias!
+   You’re free to apply to become one through the website if you meet the criteria!
 Mappers of your country will vote for the people they want to have as their country’s Team Captain.
 If nobody applied to be a Team Captain for your country once the deadline is over, contest staff will pick one for the team.
 The country you will be allowed to participate with will be based on your profile's flag.
-No country merge will be allowed to avoid management complications.
+No country mergers will be allowed to avoid management complications.

 6. **Can I have my own team for my country even if it already has one?**